-Formats 1E 2 2E TR Overview Constructed Players build their decks prior to the event.
-Draft / / Players choose cards to build a deck at the event.
-Sealed Players are provided with cards to build a deck at the event.
+Formats 1E 2E TR Overview Constructed / Players build their decks prior to the event.
+Players build their decks prior to the event.
+Draft / Players choose cards to build a deck at the event.
+Players choose cards to build a deck at the event.
+Sealed / Players are provided with cards to build a deck at the even